06. Serverless

 • Amazon SNS

-• Lambda Execution Role (IAM Role), to grant the Lambda function permissions to AWS services/resources
+• Lambda Execution (not Resource-Based) Role (IAM Role), to grant the Lambda function permissions to AWS services/resources

 • Lambda Resources Based Policy, to allow resources to call Lambda functions